elastic/opentelemetry/docs/kubernetes/operator/instrumenting-java.md

     kubectl rollout restart deployment java-app -n java
     ```

-3. Verify the auto-instrumentation resources are injected in the Pod:
+4. Verify the auto-instrumentation resources are injected in the Pod:

   Java apps are instrumented by the OpenTelemetry Operator with the following actions:
     - It adds an init container in the Pod with the objective of copying the SDK and making it available for the main container.
     - Defines and mount an emptyDir volume
     - Configures the main container to use the SDK as a `java agent`.

-  Run `kubectl describe pod java-app-xxxx` and check:
+  Run a `kubectl describe` of one of your application pods and check:

   - There should be an init container named `opentelemetry-auto-instrumentation-java` in the Pod: